Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Problem setting

-There are multiple {model-based} techniques to verify stability and performance via \eqref{eq:dissipationinequality} for LTI \cite{Willems1972, HillMoylan1980}, LPV~{\cite{Wu1995, KoelewijnToth2021}~and nonlinear \cite{Schaft2017_L2book, VerhoekKoelewijnToth2021_incremental}} systems. {However, when we have} only measured data available from {the system,} dissipativity analysis via Definition~\ref{def:dissipativity-hillmoylan} becomes a {difficult} problem, as we can only consider {a few} \emph{finite-time} trajectories. {For this reason, we introduce a finite-time notion of dissipativity, $L$-dissipativity, which allows for analysis with system trajectories of finite length.} Hence, given a signal $w\in\left(\R^{\dnw}\right)^\N$ and a compact set $\mb{T}\subseteq\N$, then $w_\mb{T}$ corresponds to the truncation of $w$ to the time interval $\mb{T}$.
+There are multiple {model-based} techniques to verify stability and performance via \eqref{eq:dissipationinequality} for LTI \cite{Willems1972, HillMoylan1980}, LPV~{\cite{Wu1995, KoelewijnToth2021}~and nonlinear \cite{Schaft2017_L2book, VerhoekKoelewijnToth2021_incremental}} systems. {However, when we have} only measured data available from {the system,} dissipativity analysis via Definition~\ref{def:dissipativity-hillmoylan} becomes a {difficult} problem, as we can only consider {a few} \emph{finite-time} trajectories. {For this reason, we introduce a finite-time notion of dissipativity, $L$-dissipativity, which allows for analysis with system trajectories of finite length.} Hence, for a given signal $w\in\left(\R^{\dnw}\right)^\N$ and a compact set $\mb{T}\subset\N$, we denote by $w_\mb{T}$ the truncation of~$w$ to the time interval $\mb{T}$.
 Similarly, the restricted behavioral set $\Bfint{}{\mb{T}}$ contains the truncation of all the trajectories in $\mf{B}$ to the time interval $\mb{T}$.
 In this paper, we consider the following definition of $L$-dissipativity, originally proposed in \cite{maupong2017lyapunov}. \begin{definition}[$L$-dissipativity, \cite{maupong2017lyapunov}] A system with input $u:\N\to\R^{\dnu}$, output $y:\N\to\R^{\dny}$ and behavior $\mf{B}$ is $L$-dissipative w.r.t. the supply rate \eqref{eq:supplyrate} when

 and for all truncated system trajectories $(u_{[1,L]}, y_{[1,L]})\in\Bfint{\mr{IO}}{[1,L]}$ with $w_0=0$ (zero initial condition). \end{definition} Our main results on data-driven dissipativity analysis for LPV systems are built upon this definition.
 We are now ready to formulate the problem that we solve in this paper.